engcang/engcang.github.io/projects/index.md

 　AlphaPilot is the first large-scale open innovation challenge of its kind focused on advancing artificial intelligence (AI) and autonomy.
 Supported and hosted by DRL, Lockheed Martin and NVIDIA.
 For the 1 Million dollar prize only for the winner.
 The challenge consists of Preliminary test and Real competition.
-Firstly, DRL and Lockheed martin used FlightGoggles Simulator from MIT to narrow down 424 teams over 81 countries into 9 Qualifiers.
+Firstly, DRL and Lockheed martin used FlightGoggles Simulator from MIT to narrow down <span style="color:#3399ff"> 424 teams over 81 countries into 9 Qualifiers. </span>
 Only 9 Qulifiers participated real RACEs using DRL made drone 'RACER AI' which is equipped with RTOS like kernel customized NVIDIA Jetson Xavier and few sensors.
+Our team won the <span style="color:#3399ff">3rd prize.</span>
 </p>

 <br>